When last we met, I left you with this photo.

 He tried to distract me with other things, thinking I would forget all about that little shopping cart issue…but- I would have none of that.
 I must have driven my sweet cowboy crazy with all the shopping cart talk.

 When we got home, I shared a photo and my desperation to have said shopping cart with my Dad.
-Now, if you have been following Tootsie Time for a while, you will know that my Dad (aka Grampie) is the KING of junk…and if he doesn’t have it, he knows where to find it.
+Now, if you have been following Tootsie Time for a while, you will know that I was raised by the KING of junk…and if he doesn’t have it, he knows where to find it.
 He tried to settle my whining by telling me he knew where there was one, and that he just might be able to get it for me.
 I was a little happier.

 I waited…and waited and whined a little more about my NEED for this rusty old shopping cart, and STILL there was nothing coming my way.
 I was not happy.
-Grampie kept taunting me with his knowledge of the location of such a gem, but would not produce the goods.
 I was desperate and admittedly a little grumpy about it.

 I had all but given up on my quest for a beautiful old shopping cart all adorned with beautiful rust and wear, when one day I arrived home from some errands to the most wonderful surprise.
-GRAMPIE GOT ME A SHOPPING CART!
+A SHOPPING CART!

 He had tossed it on the front lawn as if it was garbage and left it for me to find when I drove into my parking spot.
 I was so excited I nearly forgot to put my truck in park!